Molecular Plant Biology - Een palet aan natuurwetenschappelijk onderzoek

 You will gain advanced experience in areas such as DNA and molecular breeding research.
 You will also gain practical hands-on skills that you can directly apply to your current job or future laboratory career.

 You will work with cutting edge molecular level research to complete several practical assignments based on real research.
-Examples of assignments are gene expression and the metabolites formed during fruit colour formation, plant response to drought stress at molecular level and developing the method of micropropagation in vitro for the crop of their own choice.
+Examples of assignments are gene expression and the metabolites formed during fruit colour formation, CRISPR-Cas9 construction and transformation using different techniques, plant response to abiotic stress at molecular level and developing the method of micropropagation in vitro for the crop of their own choice.
 Click here for more information.

 - Evolution of plants / origins of agriculture